PatrickKoss/lecture-ss-new-database-concepts/README.md

 the concept of a single-threaded server to circumvent concurrency issues.
 In this chapter, we will conduct a small load test to compare the performance of a single-threaded server versus a multi-threaded server.

+### Consistency
+During the lecture, we examined the concept of linearizability, a property that ensures a consistent view of the database even when dealing with numerous replicas.
+To achieve linearizability, we explored various approaches, including sequential ordering, causal ordering, timestamp ordering, and Lamport timestamps, ultimately arriving at total order broadcast.
+In this chapter, we will implement a total order broadcast protocol.

+### Consensus
+In the final section of the lecture, we delved into the criticality of achieving consensus, particularly for use in total order broadcast or single leader replication.
+In this chapter, we will dive deeper into the raft library and undertake the implementation of a raft store.